Andrew-code2020/ms3onlinecookbook/README.md

 - Go to the "Log in" page by clicking on the Log In icon
 - Verify that when you hover over Log In a light black background appears inviting the user to click on Log In
 - Click on Log In verify the log in page appears.
-- Verify that the Log In and icon appears with a light blue background to help user
+- Verify that the Log In and icon appears with a light blue background to help users determine where they are on the Temple Lean Website
 - Fill in the log in form
 - Verify that you can log into the site or that the flash messages appears if you enter invalid or non existing log in information